Online classrooms can feel overwhelming, especially when there is a large group of active writers.

 Continue reading to see the ways in which you can stay on top of class activity.

 - Stay on top of class activity video

 Use the News Feed to check all activity happening within your class, such as added comments, new work, critiques, responses to discussions and more!

 This is constantly updating - so you will always be up to date.

-This page keeps track of notifications that you have seen already and any unread notifications you have - showing unread messages in orange.
+This page keeps track of notifications that you have seen already and any unread notifications you have - the blue dot shows next to unread messages.

 Wet Ink will send you an email when you have any personal notifications.
 For example, if someone comments on your work or a discussion you are in.

 Your instructor may also set up Weekly Summary emails - which gives you a breakdown of work posted to your class that week and new lesson reminders.

 📝Note: These emails will come from firstname.lastname@example.org - if you need to reply to the message, click on the link provided or message the participant directly.
 Responding to the notification email will not forward to the sender or your class.

 You can set you own email preferences from with your account settings.